cmgerber/CensusMapper/README.md

 CensusMapper
 ============

-This is a repository of resources related to the CensusMapper project for INFO 213 and INFO 257 at UC Berkeley's School of Information.
+This is a repository of resources related to the CensusMapper project for INFO 213, User Interface Design and Development, and INFO 257, Database Management, at UC Berkeley's School of Information.

 The repository includes: